Luftschutzbunker/ov/README.md

 Checks whether a certain Minecraft account is logged into Hypixel.
 Works with discord.
 The target needs to have their APIs enabled for it to work.
+The following packages are required for the bot to work:
+`discord, asyncio, requests, bs4`